gavinberetvas/todolist/README.md

 ## Features

-* Create and delete multiple notes with a unique title, completion date, and description.
+* Create multiple notes with a unique title, completion date, and description.
+* Easily delete notes by clicking on the trashcan icon.
-* Pop-up modal overlay accessible through new note button on bottom right.
+* Pop-up modal accessible through new note button on bottom right.
-* mark a note as important, which gives a note a gold star identifier.
+* Mark a note as important, giving the note a gold star identifier.
 * Clicking on each individual shows its' description and importance.
-* mark a note as complete, which gives it a unique color identifier.
+* Mark a note as complete, which grays out the note.
-* create projects in the side menu, and then sort notes based on their relevant project menu.
+* Create new project directories in the side menu.
+Then sort notes based on their relevant project menu.
 * Sidebar with sorting menu; show all or sort by date, importance, project, and completion.
 * Responsive design: optimized for mobile displays and desktop compatible.